codingo/Ransomware-Json-Dataset/README.md

 # Ransomware-Resources
-Compiles a json dataset containing properties to aid in the detection and mitigation of over 400 varients of ransomware using public sources.
+Compiles a json dataset containing properties to aid in the detection and mitigation of over 400 variants of ransomware using public sources.

 [![Build Status](https://travis-ci.org/codingo/Ransomware-Resources.svg?branch=master)](https://travis-ci.org/codingo/Ransomware-Resources)